replugged-org/guide/docs/plugins/getting-started.md

 ## Building, updating, and releasing

+### Release Tool

+The plugin template includes a `release` script which will take care of updating the version number, committing the changes, tagging the release, and pushing the tag to GitHub.
+You can run it with `pnpm run release`.
+It will prompt you for all the things it needs and will confirm with you before it pushes anything to GitHub.

+### Manual Instructions

+:::tip

+Using the release tool above is recommended and easier and will work for most plugins.
+However, if you need to or would prefer to do it manually, you can follow the instructions below.

+:::

 1. Update the version number in `manifest.json`.
-The version number doesn't need to follow any specific format, but does need to be changed in order for Replugged to detect an update.
+The version number doesn't need to follow any specific format, but does need to be changed in order for Replugged to detect an update.If this is your first release, you can leave it as `1.0.0`.

-:::note

-If this is your first release, you can leave it as `1.0.0`.

-:::

 2. Commit your changes and push them to GitHub.
 3. Create a new tag with `git tag v1.0.0` (replace `1.0.0` with your version number).